Gestalt Logo Examples in Graphic Design

 - Tons of Gestalt logo examples from real life

 Let’s dive right in.

-Psychology and Gestalt in Logo Design
+Gestalt Principles in Logo Design

 In psychology, the term gestalt (which in German means something like “unified whole”) describes humans’ capacity for “cumulative perception”.